 Students must have a Music Partner who will attend all lessons and assist their child when practicing.

-This year the program will include our foundation in Music Therapy.
+A new addition to the program is our foundation in Music Therapy.
 Prior to regular lessons, a certified music therapist will guide students in developing the skills necessary to succeed in a private instrumental and vocal session.
 Upon completion of this phase, students will be assisted in choosing vocal lessons or an instrument to study privately, or in a small group setting, with an NJWA faculty member.

 Phase I (8 weeks) is our Music Therapy foundation program.

 Phase 2 (8 weeks) is the vocal music or instrumental music study.